CapeFlyer: Amtrak's Cape Codder and other service

-From 1986 to 1996 Amtrak operated a train known also known as the Cape Codder from Washington, DC/New York City to Hyannis.
+From 1986 to 1996 Amtrak operated a train known as the Cape Codder from Washington, DC/New York City to Hyannis.
 The service was routed from Attleboro to Taunton via a section of track that was once part of the Taunton Branch Railroad.
 Traveling between Boston and Cape Cod required transferring to Providence/Stoughton Line or Regional service at Providence.
 The Cape Codder was discontinued after 1996, despite moderate success, due to the end of the state subsidy.

 The Middleborough/Lakeville Line opened in September 1997 along with the Plymouth/Kingston Line, restoring passenger service to 60 miles of the Old Colony network.
 Initial plans called for full service as far as Buzzards Bay, but the final route was scaled back due to high costs and uncertain ridership.
 In 2007, a Boston Region Metropolitan Planning Organization report analyzed the possibility of an extension to Buzzards Bay.
 At that time ridership was estimated to be between 1,766 weekday riders with four daily trips, and 2,750 riders with all Middleborough trains extended to Buzzards Bay.

 The Cape Cod Railroad operated excursion service from 1989 to 1997, followed by the Cape Cod Central Railroad starting in 1999.
 However, neither service ventured north of Buzzards Bay and occasionally Wareham, making them largely useless for those traveling to the Cape from outside areas.